 7. Fluker’s Freeze-Dried River Shrimp

-Fluker’s Freeze-Dried River Shrimp is a great treat option for your aquatic turtle.
+Fluker’s Freeze-Dried River Shrimp is a great treatment option for your aquatic turtle.
 These shrimp help to bring additional nutrition to your turtle’s diet, and offers added protein and amino acids.

 For smaller turtles, you might need to break these apart, as they can be a little big for small mouths.
 You can feed these shrimp to fish or other small reptiles, too.
 This isn’t meant to be your turtles’ only food.